 - Immerse the pasta in boiling water for about 5 minutes, and add some salt.

 - Once it is soft enough, drain the water and keep the pasta aside.
 Do not over boil the pasta, or the noodles will get too soft.

 - Heat oil in a large wok or a non-stick frying pan.

-- Add in the onions, garlic, chili, spring onions, and rough red chili.
+- Add in the onions, garlic, chilli, spring onions, and rough red chilli.
 Stir this around for about 5-7 minutes.
 The onions should be slightly transparent before you proceed to the next step of the recipe.

 - Now add the cashews and the sesame seeds.
 Stir this around for another 5 minutes.

 - Add the soy sauce and Worcestershire sauce and cook for about 2 minutes.